Dependent Directed Wiring Diagrams for Composing Instantaneous Systems

 In a system with many interacting components, wiring diagrams can provide a visual yet formal representation of how the components are composed.
-In particular, \textit{directed wiring diagrams} give a composition pattern for composing Moore machines as well as other systems such as parameterized ODEs, automata, and hybrid dynamical systems~\cite{lerman2020hybrid, DWD,libkind2020rsm, Moore}.
-Wiring diagrams are a special case of lens-based composition~\cite{jazmyers2021double, generalize_lens}.
+In particular, in \textit{directed wiring diagrams}, information flows from specified sources to designated targets.
+These diagrams define a composition pattern in which systems influence each other's behavior while maintaining their own independent dynamics.
+Directed wiring diagrams give a composition pattern for composing Moore machines as well as other systems such as parameterized ordinary differential equations (ODEs), automata, and hybrid dynamical systems~\cite{lerman2020hybrid, DWD,libkind2020rsm, Moore}.
+Wiring diagrams are a special case of lens-based composition~\cite{jazmyers2021double, generalizelens}.